 But Elisa Esposito?
 She can sign, “fuck you” to Strickland and make it look like “thank you.”
 In that, she has the last word.
 And, when she saves the water creature from Strickland’s cruelty, she scores another victory against him – and against her own loveless past.

 When The Shape Of Water introduces us to our alien but strangely familiar amphibious creature, he’s trapped in a water tank.
-His skin has scales; and shimmers the color blue.
+His skin has scales and shimmers the color blue.
 He may roar on the attack if anyone gets near him (he has to).
 But he’s really more human than those who keep him captive – with his beautiful, kind, knowing face.
 The scientists think he was worshipped as a God where they found him.
 Now, he’s as powerless as anyone can be.

-When Elisa first comes face to face with the creature in the laboratory, she taps his water tank.
+When Elisa first comes face to face with the Creature in the laboratory, she taps his water tank.
 Of course, he has no reason to trust her either and growls aggressively.
 She moves away.
 Yet, she knows him as she knows her own fear.
-She feels for him; and she goes back many times, with food; with eggs, sitting on the edge of the tank.
-She tempts him with new food, eating sensually, and with the music of a lonely longing for connection both know too well.
+She feels for him; and goes back many times, with food; with eggs, sitting on the edge of the tank.
+Elisa tempts him with new food, eating sensually, and with the music of a lonely longing for connection both know too well.

 Elisa and the sea creature may seem an unlikely pair, but soon we see they aren’t.
-They’re well matched in their suffering; and in the ways they reach in and understand each other – without words.
+They’re well-matched in their suffering, and in the ways, they reach in and understand each other – without words.

 Magic?
 Or, Simply, The Shape of Love

-The Shape Of Water tells its murderous tale of violence and sabotage.
+The Shape Of Water tells its tale of violence and sabotage.
 Yet, more importantly, del Toro’s film weaves its other story: a story of love between a misunderstood creature and a mute girl.
 And, in the end, Elisa finds the voice she lost long ago, as she sings her love out loud to him.

 Singing and speaking love: that’s the language of healing, of reaching where there are no words – into the fear, into those isolated places where people can hide.
 When he takes her away from this world, it might seem that Elisa enters a fairytale.
 But, maybe, just maybe, it’s not.
-Maybe it’s simply, the shape of love, when love is returned.
+Maybe it’s simply, the shape of love when love is unconditionally returned.

 In del Toro’s The Shape Of Water and in the creature’s love reflected back at Elisa through his gentle grateful eyes, Elisa is healed.
-He gives her the shape of whole.
+He gives her the shape of a whole.
 This isn’t magic at all.
 It’s the power of being seen: “… the way he looks at me; he doesn’t know what I lack; that I’m incomplete; he’s happy to see me every day.
 He sees me for what I am.”